MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Set-IRMConfiguration.md

 - $false: Members of the Discovery Management role group can't access IRM-protected messages in discovery mailboxes.

-For more information about In-Place eDiscovery and IRM-protected messages, see In-Place eDiscovery in Exchange 2016.
+For more information about In-Place eDiscovery and IRM-protected messages, see In-Place eDiscovery (https://technet.microsoft.com/library/dd298021.aspx).

 ```yaml
 Type: $true | $false